carolynvs/community/contributors/devel/help-wanted.md

 # Good First Issue

-Items marked with the `good first issue` label are intended for _new contributors_.
+Items marked with the `good first issue` label are intended for _first-time contributors_.
-It indicates that members will keep an eye out for pull requests from new contributors and help shepherd it through our processes.
+It indicates that members will keep an eye out for these pull requests and shepherd it through our processes.

 **New contributors should not be left to find an approver, ping for reviews, decipher prow commands, or identify that their build failed due to a flake.**
 This makes new contributors feel welcome, valued, and assures them that they will have an extra level of help with their first contribution.

 After a contributor has successfully completed 1-2 `good first issue`'s, they should be ready to move on to `help wanted` items, saving remaining `good first issue`'s for other new contributors.

 These items need to ensure that they follow the guidelines for `help wanted` labels (above)